kyak15/crescendo-app/readme.md

 # Crescendo App
 Crescendo Music Reviews is a full-stack web application that allows users to view Trending Albums, add reviews to them, or save albums to listen to later.
-The trending data and album information is gathered by utlizing the LastFM API and the Spotify API.
+The trending album data is retrieved using the LastFM API, while other album information like track lists, images, and song samples are from the Spotify API.
 The web application was built using a Node.js and Express.js backend with PostgreSQL to store user data.
+Controller functions were also tested using the Jest framework.
 The frontend is built using React and designed responsively for mobile and desktop devices.
 The project was deployed by writing Docker files for the backend and frontend.
 It is then tied together with the Docker-Compose file and deployed using a Digital Ocean Droplet.
+I am still actively working on the web application by adding new features.
+The current issue I am working on is getting and linking a custom domain name for the website.

 Live App: http://147.182.140.49:3000/

 ## Features of the App
 ### Home Page
 ![Home](./readme/home.png)
 Users are able to immediately explore or sign up to begin rating albums, or creating a listen list to keep track of new albums to listen to later.